 We hold a lot of data and, as part of our statutory duty, it may be necessary for us to share that data on request by Public Health with NHS Track & Trace workers, so that we play our part in making the programme as effective as possible.

 It is likely that we may be asked to provide contact details if a case of Coronavirus or a suspected case arises in our school.
 There is an obligation to support Government planning and we will provide details if requested to do so.
 We will be sharing data on the basis that this is a Public Duty and that, in the case of any health data, it is necessary for the public interest.

 We have put a copy of our Coronavirus Track & Trace Privacy Notice on the school website (Click Here)

 If you need to book a test for your child please use the following website (Click Here)

 Local Support for Families

-For anyone who is currently experiencing difficulties accessing food there are local Food Banks and Community Based Social Eating Projects available.
-If you need help during COVID-19 you can call the Council on 0115 915 5555 or visit http://nottinghamcity.gov.uk/coronavirus
+For anyone who is experiencing difficulties accessing food there are local Food Banks and Community Based Social Eating Projects available.
+You can also call the Council on 0115 915 5555.